openequella/openequella.github.io/guides/RestAPIGuide.md

 Your client application must obtain an OAuth token to make secure API calls.
 Once you have retrieved the token, each API call needs to include an "X-Authorization" HTTP header with a value of "access_token=[token]"

 ### Obtaining a token via Authorization Code Grant
-This is a multi step process: first you must obtain an authorization code using a redirect response or a browser window.location redirect, then the user logs into EQUELLA, a code is returned to your application via a redirect, your application obtains a token using that code.
+This is a multi step process: first you must obtain an authorization code using a redirect response or a browser window.location redirect, then the user logs into openEQUELLA, a code is returned to your application via a redirect, your application obtains a token using that code.

 1. Your application must redirect to the OAuth authorization endpoint .../oauth/authorise:
 ```